OctopusDeploy/docs/docs/packaging-applications/package-repositories/docker-registries/azure-container-services.md

 ![Azure Container Services Access Key blade](images/azure-blade.png "width=500")

+Azure Container Registries can be configured as an external feed in Octopus by navigation to {{Library, External Feeds }} and adding an new feed of type `Docker`.

 Once the service has been provisioned, go to the Container Registry details and load the **Access Key** blade.
 The login server indicates the HTTPS url that needs to be supplied into the Octopus Registry feed.
 In the case above this will be `https:\\myoctoregistry-on.azurecr.io`.

 With the Admin user toggle enabled, you will be provided with username and password credentials that should be copied into your Octopus Deploy feed.
 The password can be regenerated at any time so long as you keep your Octopus instance updated with the new credentials.

 ![Azure Container Services Registry Feed](images/azure-feed.png "width=500")